Comp Card Examples

-When shooting a headshot, your process should be very organic and spontaneous.
+When we're shooting your headshot, the process will be very organic and spontaneous.
 The idea is to see your true personality in the photo.
 However, when shooting a comp card, the process is much more result oriented.
 “Look over your left shoulder and wave.”
 “Bring your right knee up three inches.”
 “Sprint past the camera.”
 The process is similar to a print job (but with much less pressure).
 Remember, we have to get 3-4 looks, plus a full headshot session, in one day of shooting.
 So the more specific and directorial I am, the more successful the session.

 You should study comp card examples while preparing for the session.
 Consider your type, and select images that are consistent with your casting.
 Are you an ingénue, a leading lady or a character actress?
 Are you a leading man or a comedic actor?
 Make sure the photos accurately represent your type.
 And try for contrast.
 Create 3-4 different looks for one card to show versatility.
 For example, it’s much better to have a card with fitness, business and young mom than to have fitness, lingerie and swimsuit.
 Good comp cards show a range of looks.

-When preparing for your session, make sure to include accessories and props for each look.
+Each shot on your card should be a lifestyle image, which tells a story and generates an emotional response from the viewer.
+To prepare for this, make sure to include accessories and props for each look.
 Accessories are an essential component to a successful lifestyle image- they help tell the story.
 If you're a business woman, for example, you would definitely have a nice hand bag.
-You may also have a pair of glasses, computer, briefcase, and Blackberry.
-The more accessories you bring, the more options we have when composing your shots.
+You may also have a pair of glasses, computer, briefcase, coffee cup, and Blackberry.
+The more props you bring, the more options we have when composing your shots.
+When reviewing my comp cards, notice how many shots use props to help tell a story.
+Plus it gives the actor something to do.
+Many photographers shoot catalogue comp cards, which aren't nearly as effective as lifestyle comp cards.
+But they're much easier to shoot.
+Basically a catalogue shot is the model standing in a pose doing nothing, and a lifestyle image tells a story.

 Here is a comp card example that illustrates all these points.